ContextLab/human-memory/README.md

 8. [Context reinstatement and advanced topics](https://github.com/ContextLab/human-memory/blob/main/README.md#context-reinstatement-and-advanced-topics)

 # Orientation
 **Start here!**  The materials for each module below are organized sequentially.
 Work your way from section to section (and from top to bottom within each section).
 The recorded lectures (in **bold**) typically cover preceding material (after the previous lecture, within the same module).
+The recordings are from the Spring, 2021 offering of the course.
+The content in the recordings may differ somewhat from the current (Winter, 2022) version, but they should be "similar enough" that you can use the recordings as needed if you are unable to attend a class meeting in person, or if you are taking this course unofficially (e.g., without formally enrolling).

-Take notes on questions you have as you are reviewing the material, along with any comments, concerns, etc. that would like to bring them up for discussion during our synchronous class meetings.
+I suggest that you take notes on questions you have as you are reviewing the material, along with any comments, concerns, etc. that you would like to bring up for discussion during our synchronous class meetings.
 I'll leave time at the beginning of most classes to quickly recap the key ideas from the prior lecture, and for students to bring up discussion topics related to the readings and/or course materials.

 Each of the sections below (except the next one) covers a specific aspect of human learning and memory.
 Most of the sections (all but the last) correspond to specific chapters in our [course textbook](https://www.amazon.com/Foundations-Human-Memory-Michael-Kahana/dp/0199387648/ref=sr_1_1?dchild=1&keywords=9780195333244&linkCode=qs&qid=1616513423&s=books&sr=1-1).
 You should read the given chapter(s) *prior* to our course meeting on that topic.  **Note**: the outline below reflects my current best guess about the material we will cover this term.
 The content is subject to change based on students' interests and backgrounds.